The HAF Team

 Aseem Shukla, M.D. is the Director of Minimally Invasive Surgery in the Department of Urology at the Children's Hospital of Philadelphia, PA and is an Associate Professor of Surgery (Urology) at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Shukla is co-founder of HAF and focuses on developing an articulate voice for Hinduism in the media.
 His contributions to the On Faith section of the Washington Post/Newsweek can be found by clicking here.
 Dr. Shukla is active in developing pediatric urology as a discipline globally and has volunteered frequently teaching surgical and medical workshops as a project of Hindu American Physicians in Seva.

-Sheetal Shah, Senior Director based in New York City, holds a Masters degree from the London School of Economics and a Bachelors in Computer Science from Georgia Tech.
-She focuses on developing HAF's public policy strategy, communicating with and expanding HAF’s membership base, fundraising and finances, and building the HAF brand through various means including development of the Foundation’s website.
-She was instrumental in formulating the Foundation's Take Back Yoga campaign and manages the Hindu American Congressional Internship.
+Sheetal Shah, Managing Director and CFO based in New York City, holds a Masters degree from the London School of Economics and a Bachelors in Computer Science from Georgia Tech.
+She focuses on HAF's internal operations, accounting and finances, and communications and marketing.
+She was instrumental in formulating the Foundation's Take Back Yoga campaign and oversees the Hindu American Summer Internship Program.
 A former member of the Foundation’s Executive Council, Ms. Shah is well-experienced in HAF’s human rights campaign and community outreach efforts.
 She practices Ashtanga yoga at Ashtanga Yoga New York and serves on the Board of the Broome Street Ganesha Temple.

-Seetha Aiyar, Director of Philanthropic Partnerships, is based in Philadelphia, PA.
-She holds a BS in Accounting from Case Western Reserve University (CWRU) and an MBA from the CWRU Weatherhead School of Management.
-Seetha has broad experience in community outreach, directing nationally-ranked hospital operations and charitable development in the non-profit and for-profit sectors.
-Singing since the age of 5, she currently volunteers as a Soprano with Vox Ama Deus.
-Seetha is classically trained in Carnatic, Western Music, Opera, Piano and Clarinet.
-Seetha has performed the national anthem at NBA games and released a CD to benefit Rainbow Babies and Children's Hospital.
-She enjoys tennis, yoga and volunteering for Berwyn-Paoli Little League and the Gurukul Academy King of Prussia.
+Seetha Aiyar, Senior Director of Philanthropic Partnerships, is based in Philadelphia, PA.
+She holds a Bachelor of Science from Case Western Reserve University and a Master's in Business Administration from Weatherhead School of Management.
+Seetha has broad experience in community outreach, charitable development in the non-profit and for-profit sectors, and directing nationally-ranked hospital and physician groups.
+Classically trained in Carnatic vocal, western music, opera, piano and clarinet, Seetha has appeared singing the National Anthem at Cleveland Cavaliers NBA and WNBA games.
+She has released a CD to benefit Rainbow Babies and Children's Hospital.
+She enjoys playing tennis, volunteering for Berwyn-Paoli Little League, supporting the Conestoga High School baseball team, and performing as a Soprano volunteer for Vox Ama Deus.

 Jay Kansara, Director of Government Relations based in Washington, DC, holds a BA in Government and Asian Studies from the University of Texas at Austin.
 He develops and maintains strategic relationship with leaders in public policy and in various fora, including congressional briefings, interfaith and human rights roundtable meetings, and official government functions.
 He also serves as the Foundation's liaison to the Hindu community in the greater D.C. area.
 Mr. Kansara is an active volunteer at his local Hindu temple and is a student of Indian classical and folk music traditions.